achrafkeddour/Linux-basics/ns2.md

 To install Network Simulator 2 (NS2) version 2.35 on Ubuntu 22.04, follow these organized steps:

-!use vim as a text editor
+> use vim as a text editor

 **1. Download NS2.35 Package**